belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/jloop_greg_stratford/README.md

     endorsements through “likes” or “followers”.
 2.  **Explore Mode** - *Explore and discover the creations of others and be inspired by fresh ideas curated by an active social community.*
-     Shoppers discover inspirational creations made by others - easily exploring using a variety of filters such as popular and featured, creations they liked, creators they follow, categories, and creations described with particular keywords or tags.
+    Shoppers discover inspirational creations made by others - easily exploring using a variety of filters such as *popular* and *featured*, creations they *liked*, creators they *follow*, *categories*, and creations described with particular *keywords* or *tags*.
 Shoppers can receive instant inspiration by simply scanning a product’s barcode and magically window-shop creations that feature that product.
 The best ideas are lifted to the top by the LESS community and once a